Aviation in Indonesia: Republic era

 In June 2007, the European Union banned Garuda Indonesia, along with all other Indonesian airlines, from flying into any European country due to poor safety records.
 The ban on Garuda Indonesia was lifted in July 2009.

 By the 2010s, the condition of Indonesian aviation began to improve compared to the previous decade.
 The air travel incident rate in 2010 also dropped by 40% compared to 2009.
-Nevertheless, several accidents occurred in the ensuing period.

 The most significant current problems in Indonesian aviation are poor development and maintenance of air transportation infrastructure, especially in remote areas.
 Other significant problems include overcapacity; the massive surge of air travelers in recent years, prompted by the growth of low-cost carrier passengers, has put intense stress on the aging airport infrastructure in Indonesia.

 As of 14 June 2018, EU lifted the ban of Indonesian airliners from flying into European airspace.

 On 29 October 2018, Lion Air Flight 610, a Boeing 737 MAX 8, crashed in the Java Sea 12 minutes after takeoff from Jakarta, killing all 189 people on board.
-Investigation revealed the design issues in the types' Maneuvering Characteristics Augmentation System (MCAS) is a crucial issue involved in this accident, and later triggered a worldwide grounding of all MAX aircraft.
+Investigation revealed the design issues in the types' Maneuvering Characteristics Augmentation System (MCAS) was a crucial issue involved in this accident, and later helped trigger a worldwide grounding of all MAX aircraft.